 In 2006, FERC issued Order 679, which increased the Return on Equity transmission companies could enjoy when investing in high-risk transmission projects.
 However, Order 679 has not produced significant incentives for transmission owners to invest in emerging technologies or new pilot projects.

-More recently, FERC used this process to implement a new rule, Order 1000, which initiated reforms to the transmission planning process and cost allocation for new investments.
+More recently, FERC used this process to implement a new rule, Order 1000, that initiated reforms to the transmission planning process and cost allocation for new investments.

 These federal reforms are designed to foster market evolutions and have already begun to open the door for wider integration of new technologies.